Cancer and Your Finances

 Finding other income

-If you’re having difficulty paying your living expenses, you may want to look at ways you can add to your income.
+If you’re having difficulty paying your living expenses, you may want to look at ways you can increase your income.
 This can help reduce the pressure and stress of having to cut your expenses.
-This section discusses some options for supplementing your income.
+This section discusses some options for adding to your income.

 Centrelink benefits